Location: Boston, MA

 If a candidate has a criminal record, it does not necessarily make a candidate ineligible for service.
 Candidates who are subject to registry on the National Sex Offender Public Website or have been convicted of murder may not participate as an AmeriCorps member in any national service program.
 Only candidates being offered and then accepting the position must consent to a search of the National Sex Offender Public Website, State Level Criminal History Search, and an FBI search.
 All results must be received and reviewed by LISC at least two weeks prior to the first day of proposed service.
 Candidates must be cleared for service by LISC prior to the first day of service.
 LISC will review and discuss with the candidate any concerns with eligibility that may arise as a result of these checks as per LISC’s policy.

-Upon successful completion of the term of service, the member will be eligible for a $6,095 education award to pay off existing, eligible student loans or return to school.
+Upon successful completion of the term of service, the member will be eligible for a $1,289.95 education award to pay off existing, eligible student loans or return to school.
 Members are eligible to place existing student loans (loans must qualify and not in a state of default) into AmeriCorps forbearance.
-The position pays a total stipend of $17,000.
-The stipend is taxable and paid in 20 equal checks twice a month from LISC.
-Direct deposit is required.
-A health care benefit is available for the participant only (dependents are not eligible).
-For members with children under the age of 13, there is a child care subsidy benefit available which is dependent on the participant meeting all eligibility requirements (This benefit is administered by a contracted provider via the Corporation for National and Community Service).
+The position pays a total stipend of $3,000.
+The stipend is taxable and paid in six equal checks from July 1-September 30.

 Additional benefits for alums can be found here: https://www.nationalservice.gov/special-initiatives/employers-national-service/alumni and information on Public Service Loan Forgiveness can be found here: https://studentaid.ed.gov/sa/repay-loans/forgiveness-cancellation/public-service.